 - Circumstances beyond the control of CISV Ottawa and the delegate may result in delegates leaving or returning on dates other than those indicated on the itinerary by up to a few days, so delegates should plan their summers accordingly.

-- Must notify the Travel Coordinator of their travel plans and insurance coverage.
+- Must notify the Travel Coordinator of their travel plans.

 - JBers attending National Camp should attempt to travel together.